 4. Mild forms of diarrhea-predominant IBS.

 Irritable bowel syndrome is a prevalent condition.
-IBS affects about 10-15% of the world population (ref).
+IBS affects about 10-15% of the world’s population (ref).

-IBS is defined as recurrent abdominal pain (at least one day per week for the past three months).
+IBS is recurrent abdominal pain (at least one day per week for the past three months).
 The onset of pain is associated with at least 2 of the following (reference):